lsaravia/AlgaePatch/README.md

 ### Source code

-The principal process is in the file IpsPatchStage.cpp the functions:
+The principal process is in the file IpsPatchStage.cpp and the following functions make the principal processes:

     IPSPatchStage::Evaluate()
     IPSPatchStage::EvalCell(int x,int y)

-make the simulations.
+The file with extension inp have the parameters for the species.
+The structure line by line is:

+1: xdim ydim

+2: number of species

+3: Parameters of species spreading from this to the following lines

+The structure of the lines with species parameters is

+speciesNum GrowthRate ColonizationRate ExtinctionRate PerturbationRate CompetitionRate DispersalDistance

+### file.set

+Specie stage numberofindividuals 0

 ## Bibliography